-Yes, Royal Vauxhall, a new cabaret-style show, will set the supposed 1988 night to song and dance, hopefully contributing a little cheer to the memories of the beloved figures who met their ends too soon.
+Royal Vauxhall set the supposed 1988 night to song and dance, contributing a little cheer to the memories of the beloved figures who met their ends too soon.

-If you aren’t familiar with the story, it’s pretty fantastic:
+If you aren’t familiar with the alleged story, it’s pretty fantastic:

 Freddie, Diana, British TV entertainer Kenny Everett and his co-star Cleo Rocos were sitting around watching The Golden Girls, like you do.